hiroki-chen/picachv/docs/installation.md

 ## Polars + Picachv

 Luckily we have provided a modified version of Polars where we integrated Picachv.
 You can use this modified Polars framework as a start point to see how Picachv works.
+Please see [Integration](integration.md).

 ## Preparations